-Adverse Effects of Patent Pools on Product Development and Commercialization
+Adverse Effects of Patent Pooling on Product Development and Commercialization

 Thomas D. Jeitschko

 Michigan State University - Department of Economics